coredns/coredns.io/content/blog/coredns-1.2.5.md

 ## Core

 Correctly make a reply fit in the client's buffer, *especially* when EDNS0 is not used.
-This used to be the responsibility of the plugin, now the server will handle it.
+This used to be the responsibility of a plugin, now the server will handle it.

 ## Plugins